-Your first day in Budapest will be completely dedicated to the view of the amazing landscape of the city.
-We always start our journey in a new city looking around and admiring all that has to offer.
+Your first day in Budapest will be dedicated entirely to the view of the fantastic landscape of the city.
+We always start our journey in a new city, looking around and admiring all that it has to offer.

 Depending on the location where you are staying in Budapest, you might vary this itinerary of Budapest in two days to fit in properly in the day to day schedule.

-Accordingly, with that you might save some time while exploring, starting from a point instead of another.
-If you are staying in Buda, you can start this itinerary right away.
-If you plan to stay in Pest, you might follow it the other way around.
+Accordingly, you might save some time while exploring, starting from one point instead of another.
+If you stay in Buda, you can begin this itinerary right away.
+If you intend to stay in Pest, you might pursue it the other way around.

 Budapest 2 day Itinerary

-On the top of the hill of Buda, there is the amazing and stunning Fisherman’s Bastion.
-This is not only the best place to take pictures of Budapest, but it’s even an awesome place to visit, chill and relax.
-Fisherman’s Bastion is located in Buda side and is one of the most known attractions of Budapest.
+On the top of the hill of Buda, there is the fantastic and stunning Fisherman’s Bastion.
+Of course, this is the best place to take pictures of Budapest, but it’s even an excellent place to visit, chill and relax.
+Fisherman’s Bastion is located on Buda’s side and is one of the most known attractions of Budapest.

-The building is alongside the Buda Castle area which is on the highest point of the city, overlooking the river and Pest.
-From the top, the breathless view will show you the Parliament, St. Stephen’s Basilica and other remarkable sightseeings of Budapest.
+The building is alongside the Buda Castle area, which is on the city’s highest point, overlooking the river and Pest.
+From the top, the breathless scenery opens up to the Parliament view, St. Stephen’s Basilica and other remarkable sightseeings of Budapest.

 This is undoubtedly the most instagrammable spot in Budapest.
-The white marbled terraces and the courtyard are open 24 hours, ideal also for shooting at night.
-Right on the opposite side of Fisherman’s Bastion, there is Matias Church, which we will talk about soon.
-The Fisherman’s Bastion is essential in your guide to Budapest in 2 Days..
+The white marbled terraces and the courtyard are open 24 hours, which is also ideal for shooting at night.
+On the opposite side of Fisherman’s Bastion, there is Matias Church, which we will talk about soon.
+The Fisherman’s Bastion is essential in your guide to Budapest in 2 Days.

 Fisherman’s Bastion History